fabrik42/writing_an_interpreter_in_elixir/README.md

 This project is an interpreter for the [Monkey](https://interpreterbook.com/index.html#the-monkey-programming-language) programming language, featuring its own lexer, AST producing parser, and evaluator.
 The Monkey programming language as well as the structure of the interpreter are based on the book [Writing An Interpreter In Go](https://interpreterbook.com/).

 I really enjoyed reading this book and following the implementation of the interpreter in Go, because it was built using simple and straightforward patterns.
-You learn to build an interpreter completely by yourself, with no generators, no external dependencies, just you and your code. :)
+You learn to build an interpreter completely by yourself, without generators, no external dependencies, just you and your code. :)

 And even though - at first sight - an interpreter seems to be a big, hairy, complex machine, the author manages to implement a fully working version using easy to understand code.